armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-26-1.md

 #### pipelineID

-Fixed an issue where the `pipelineID` function did not work.
+Fixed an issue where the `pipelineID` function did not work, leading to situations where pipelines did not get updated after a change.

 ###  Spinnaker Community Contributions